sugarlabs/musicblocks/Docs/troubleshooting.md

 3. Fix the reported errors and reload the page.
 4. Try running the app in Chrome or Firefox if the issue persists.

-## npm install Fails with Permission Errors
+## pnpm install Fails with Permission Errors

 Problem:
 Dependency installation fails due to permission issues or corrupted files.